Jan 9 • 1HR 40M

 Dwarkesh Patel - 00:28:26:

-But isn't there a flip side to that where I mean, one of the economic benefits of speculation, obviously there's drawbacks.
-But one of the benefits is that it gets rid of the volatility and prices where our speculator will buy when it's cheap and sell when the price is high.
+But isn't there a flip side to that?
+One of the economic benefits of speculation, obviously there's drawbacks, but one of the benefits is that it gets rid of the volatility and prices where our speculator will buy when it's cheap and sell when the price is high.
 And in doing so, they're kind of making the asset less volatile over time.
-And if you're basically going to tell people who have oil on their land, like we're gonna keep taxing you.
-If you don't take it out, you're gonna keep getting taxed.
-You're encouraging this massive glut of a finite resource to be produced immediately, which is bad.
-If you think we might need that reserve in the ground 20 years from now or 30 years from now, you know, went oil reserves were running low.

 Lars Doucet - 00:29:10: